 Electric appliances

 The typical Denver home has a gas powered furnace, water heater and range.
 Since natural gas is not a clean source of energy, there will be a shift to fully electric homes in the future.
 With the exception of the fireplace, the appliances in this home are electric.
 There is a misconception that electric heat pumps don’t work well in Colorado.
 As technology has evolved, heat pumps have become a practical option.
 There is also a misconception that gas ranges are better than electric for cooking.
-However, based on consumer reviews, induction ranges, which is what we will install in this home, offer a great cooking experience with faster heat, precise control, and easier clean up.
+However, based on consumer reviews, induction ranges, which is what we installed in our latest home, offer a great cooking experience with faster heat, precise control, and easier clean up.